Join Lexington Symphony for a thrilling new season!

 Elgar | Cello Concerto

 In the season’s opening concert, we explore the mosaics of music and feature Nathaniel Taylor, 2017 Boston Conservatory Concerto Competition Winner, playing Elgar’s witty Cello Concerto.
 Enjoy the views along the Rhine River as experienced and captured in music by composer Robert Schumann in his “Rhenish” Symphony.
 Each movement of Philip Glass’ Concerto Grosso explores the sounds of a distinctive instrumental group that make up a symphonic whole.

-Take a moment and hear him talk about one of the greatest concerti written for the Cello.
+Take a moment and hear Nathaniel talk about one of the greatest concerti written for the Cello: